 Now, don’t get me wrong.
 Loudness is definitely an important component — whispers are killer — but once the loudness reaches a certain level, increasing the volume further doesn’t help and can sometimes make it worse.
 It is really the clarity of the sound that becomes important.
 And the context clues.
 Shouting is always counterproductive because it makes it much harder to read someone’s lips if they are distorted from yelling!

-So what can help someone with hearing loss hear and understand better?
+How can you help someone with hearing loss hear and understand better?
 Assuming the speaker is facing the listener, not covering his mouth while he talks and has done his best to reduce background noise, there are a few other things besides shouting that he can try.

 1. Focus on speaking clearly.
 Try to not slur words together or speak very rapidly.
 While it may be fun, do not use different voices for comic effect.
 My kids like to talk in silly voices sometimes, but it makes it much harder for me to understand them.